A weekend getaway in LaGrange will surprise you; it’s filled with experiences – a cute downtown, history, outdoor recreation, food, and relaxation.

 History Comes Alive at the Biblical History Center in LaGrange

-Fuller Callaway got his start with a spool of thread that he sold, and with that money in hand, he bought more spools and thread and sold them.
+Fuller Callaway got his start with a spool of thread that he sold, and with that money in hand, he bought more spools of thread and sold them.
 This entrepreneur then opened a mercantile store, that led Callaway to become a textile magnate and a fixture in the history of LaGrange.
-Hills and Dales sits on 35 acres.
-Originally owned by Sarah Ferrell, the home has magnificent gardens, which Sarah spent 61 years developing.

-Fuller & Ida Cason Callaway purchased the property and commissioned their mansion to be built.
-The three-story mansion has 30 rooms, and the Callaways moved into their newly completed home in June of 1916, just in the nick of time to celebrate their 25th anniversary.
+Sarah Ferrell was the first owner of Hills and Dales.
+Over 61 years she lovingly cultivated its magnificent gardens.
+Fuller & Ida Cason Callaway purchased the property from Sarah Ferrell and built their dream home.
+The three-story mansion has 30 rooms, and in June 1916 the Callaways moved in, just in the nick of time to celebrate their 25th anniversary.

 Like Sarah Ferrell, Ida Callaway, and later Alice Callaway loved the gardens.
-The greenhouse and walkways throughout the gardens are designed to have plants in bloom every month of the year.
+The greenhouse and walkways throughout the gardens are designed to show off blooming plants every month of the year.
 The visitor’s center has a gorgeous gift shop, and guests can enjoy a short video that gives an overview and history of the grounds.
 There is a tram that will take you up the hill to the mansion.
-Hills and Dales is child-friendly for kids age six and up, and their events calendar includes special activities for the kids.

 Celebrate the best of Outdoor Fun on West Point Lake